paulness/ssl-testing-with-docker/README.md

 You should have `.crt` certificates likely in separate files, you'll need to create a single certificate chain file from these files to use it with nginx.

-If you have all four files separated then use this command
+If you have all four files separated, then use this command

 ```bash
 cat sample_site_com.crt SectigoRSADomainValidationSecureServerCA.crt USERTrustRSAAddTrustCA.crt AddTrustExternalCARoot.crt > sample_site_full_chain.crt
 ```

-If you have 2 files then use this command
+If you have two files, then use this command

 ```bash
 cat sample_site_com.crt sample_site_com.ca-bundle > sample_site_full_chain.crt